freemagee/til/content/post/controlling-tailwindcss.md

   - css
 ---

-Today I learned how to control [Tailwind](https://tailwindcss.com).
-I am planning on using **Tailwind** on an upcoming project and in order to put something new like this onto a production website, I need to understand it deeply.
+Today I learned how to control [Tailwindcss](https://tailwindcss.com).
+I am planning on using **Tailwindcss** on an upcoming project and in order to put something new like this onto a production website, I need to understand it deeply.

-## Tailwind out of the box
+## Tailwindcss out of the box

 ```css
 /* input.css */